Back to California

 Plain English Breakdown

-The bill sets new rules for elections in California from 2026 to 2029, including changes to ballot drop-off locations and voting times.
+The bill sets new rules for elections in California from November 3, 2026 to the end of 2029, including changes to ballot drop-off locations and voting times.

 What This Bill Does

-• Requires all counties to provide at least two ballot drop-off locations or one location for every 11,250 registered voters starting 30 days before the election.
+• Requires all counties to provide at least two ballot drop-off locations or one location for every 11,250 registered voters starting 30 days before an election.

-• Limits law enforcement officers from making arrests within 200 feet of a polling place on Election Day, except for specific crimes like disrupting voting or violent felonies.
+• Limits law enforcement officers from making arrests within 200 feet of polling places on election day unless it's related to disrupting voting or harming people and property.

 Who It Names or Affects

-• County election officials responsible for organizing and managing these elections.
+• County election officials responsible for setting up polling places and ballot drop-off locations.

 Terms To Know